QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

-Wiring moved into core - 2026-08-17: the root `Brokerage` class gained the seam the base-class section describes - two protected `CreateOrderPollingService` overloads whose read-callback signature picks the mode, the service as a protected `OrderPollingService` property with `IsOrderPolling`, a virtual `OnOrderPollingNotAcknowledged` for the silence warning, and a `Dispose` that covers the service.
+Wiring moved into core - 2026-08-17: the root `Brokerage` class gained the seam the base-class section describes - two protected `CreateOrderPollingService` overloads whose read-callback signature picks the mode, the service as a protected `OrderPollingService` property with `IsOrderPolling`, a virtual `OnBrokerageOrderNeverNotified` for the silence warning, and a `Dispose` that covers the service.
 CharlesSchwab and Public.com were moved onto it: the creation, the three event forwards and the dispose call left both plugins (see "Wiring, per plugin").